THE PARIS 360 MUSIC FACTORY FOCUSES ON URBAN AND WORLD MUSIC

 Neighbors watch the dancers in the background.

-Music by Espoir Lumineux, an association of student engineers that installed solar panels in a school of Burkina Faso.
+A soirée by student engineers who install solar panels in a school of Burkina Faso.

-Talk by Dominique Vidal, a former editor of the highly respected Le Monde diplomatique and writer on the Israeli-Palestinian conflict.
+Talk by Dominique Vidal, retired editor of the highly respected monthly Le Monde diplomatique and writer on the Israel-Palestinian conflict.

 Residents respect the 360: